-Throughout the Outdoor Pursuits program students will be involved with conservation projects and perform first aid within the natural environment.
-Students will learn bush survival techniques, about the role of the Department of Biodiversity, Conservation and Attractions, as well as how to conduct and present nature conservation research.
+Throughout the Year 10 Outdoor Pursuits course, students will be involved with conservation projects and perform first aid within the natural environment.
+Students will learn about bush survival techniques, the role of the Department of Biodiversity, Conservation and Attractions, as well as how to conduct and present nature conservation research.
 Students will also be involved in an extended expedition to Rottnest Island.